usathyan/Couture/USER_MANUAL.md

 *This section is primarily for procurement staff in Bangalore*

+### Understanding the New Approval Process

+**Important Change**: Saree purchases now require manager approval before final pricing is set.
+This gives managers control over additional costs and final pricing decisions.

-### When to Record a Purchase
+### When to Submit a Purchase Request

-Record every saree purchase immediately after buying from suppliers.
-This ensures accurate inventory and cost tracking.
+Submit a purchase request immediately after buying from suppliers.
+The request will be pending until a manager reviews and approves it.

-### Step-by-Step Purchase Recording
+### Step-by-Step Purchase Request Submission

 1. **Navigate to Procurement**
-   - Click "Record New Purchase" from your dashboard
+   - Click "Submit Purchase Request" from your dashboard
    - Or go to the "Procurement" section

 2. **Enter Saree Details**